 Honesty and the willingness to communicate opened a new world in front of my eyes.
 It took a tragedy to find a deeper meaning in relationships.
 This sad incident helped me to understand that only when we open ourselves to the world, the world is embracing us.
 That’s the foundation of connection.

-Blogging is an activity based in communication and our human need to connect.
-And as everything in real life, there is a certain way to do it and feel comfortable.
+Blogging is an activity based on communication and our human need to connect.
+And as with everything in real life, there is a certain way to do it and feel comfortable.

-Human interaction demands to be direct, pleasant and leave some room for healthy disagreements.
+Human interaction demands to be direct, pleasant, and able to leave some room for healthy disagreements.
 Bust mostly to be polite and show respect to other people.
 After all, good manners never harmed anyone.
 We all need some reasonable instructions to handle reality, right?

-I really appreciate people that have master their goodbye moments.
-Let’s say for example, that you are having a cup of coffee with your best friend and at the end you kissed goodbye and hug each other.
-Would you rather prefer, before you mutual agree to finish your friendly meeting, to get up and run away from you?
+I really appreciate people that have mastered their goodbye moments.
+Let’s say for example, that you are having a cup of coffee with your best friend and at the end, you kissed goodbye and hug each other.
+Would you rather prefer, before you mutually agree to finish your friendly meeting, to get up and run away from you?
 I don’t think so…

 Creating blog posts is like having a conversation with friends.
-There is a topic, different opinions, starting point, the main idea of the conversation and the closure.
+There is a topic, different opinions, starting point, the main idea of the conversation, and closure.
 Simple as that!

-When we end up something with the best terms then we add positive vibes in the communication circle.
-These vides leave behind a feeling of acceptance and recognition.
-We need this to connect and reconnect when ever we meet again.
-The same thing happens also on the digital world.
+When we end up something with the best terms then we add positive vibes to the communication circle.
+These vibes leave behind a feeling of acceptance and recognition.
+We need this to connect and reconnect whenever we meet again.
+The same thing happens also in the digital world.

 Closures are Pauses

-Goodbyes are a small doses of separation.
-The anxiety of separation could be a make you or break you factor in life.
+Goodbyes are small doses of separation.
+The anxiety of separation could become a major make-you or break-you factor in life.
 The more intense the separation the deeper the anxiety gets.
-Whether dealing with the death of a relationship or facing the end of a business agreement, a type of gief is knocking our door.
+Whether dealing with the death of a relationship or facing the end of a business agreement, a type of grief is knocking on our door.
 Uninvited but so real.

-Wise creators never disturb the monster of grief into the unconscious of their readers.
+Wise creators never disturb the monster of grief in the unconscious of their readers.

 Create the best possible content but be smooth at your final lines.
 Walk with your readers up to the last line of your content and show them that is ok to move on to the next page.